 |ME 216C||Advanced Product Design: Implementation 2 6||4|

-AP units can be applied; have these approved by SoE Dean's Office before final quarter.
+AP units can be applied; have these approved by SoE Dean's Office before asking advisor to sign-off.

-ME 112 meets the Writing in the Major (WIM) requirement for Product Design.
+ME 216B and/or ME 216C will fulfill the Writing in the Major (WIM) requirement for Product Design beginning 2019-20.

 ME 215C is the only course that can be waived if a student takes a quarter overseas or at one of the BOSP campuses in New York or Washington DC.
 Students should plan their overseas quarter to take place in sophomore year, or Spring Quarter of the junior year only.
 If the student elects to go overseas junior year, the total depth units are reduced by 4; this is approved without petition.